learn-co-curriculum/sending-thank-yous-after-interview/README.md

 > Hey Veronica,

 > I would again like to thank you for the opportunity to speak with you this evening.
-I know with the way things are going over at Company X, and the way you guys are growing, things must be very busy so I really appreciate you allowing me a moment of your valuable time to speak with you about the possibility of filling the your open role.
-With that being said I look forward to speaking with you again about the possible next steps that shall be taking place within this interview process and also speaking with a manger/ engineer over at Company X. Thank you again and have a great day.
+I know with the way things are going over at [Company X], and the way you guys are growing, things must be very busy so I really appreciate you allowing me a moment of your valuable time to speak with you about the possibility of filing the your open role.
+With that being said I look forward to speaking with you again about the possible next steps that shall be taking place within this interview process and also speaking with a hiring manger over at [Company X].
+Thank you again and have a great day.

 > Pierre Pastelle

 ### Next Steps

 Consider your previous thank you notes.
 Think about what you did successfully.
 What did you do successfully?
 What was missing?
 Use this lesson to help you craft strong, impactful thank you notes and habits going forward.
-Be sure to run the first few thank you notes by your coach before sending them.
+Be sure to run the first few thank you notes by your Career Coach before sending them.